 Durham and Northumberland surname

 A Northumbrian surname in origin from a place in Northumberland of that name near Chollerton.
 Places in Northumberland with an historic connection to this surname include the village of Anick near Hexham.
 The surname has an important presence in County Durham.
 A family called Errington held property at Elton near Stockton in the reign of Queen Elizabeth I and a Northumbrian Jacobite by the name of Lancelot Errington was noted for his seizure of Lindisfarne Castle during the 1715 rising.

 Errington was very much a Durham surname in the 1881 census with 717 individuals in the county out of a total of 1,712 in Great Britain.
 In Northumberland there were 244 Erringtons and in Cumberland 94.
 In Yorkshire there were 92 Erringtons and there were 51 in Lancashire.
 Remaining Erringtons were distributed across England with only 4 Erringtons in Scotland and 4 in Wales.

 County Durham surname

 An old surname ‘De Eshe’ associated in medieval times with the village of Esh to the west of Durham City.
 There were only 36 people with this surname in the entire 1881 census, with 7 in County Durham where they were found in the Hunstanworth area, and 29 in Yorkshire.

 Medieval barons of Durham and Northumberland

-A Sir Ralph Euer was the Member of Parliament for Newcastle in 1380 and 1381.
+A Sir Ralph Euer was the MP for Newcastle in 1380 and 1381.
 The family were sometimes also known as Ever and were connected with the name of the Ever Tower on the town walls of Newcastle upon Tyne.